Azure/azure-powershell/src/LabServices/docs/Az.LabServices.md

 Returns the properties for a lab virtual machine.

 ### [New-AzLabServicesLab](New-AzLabServicesLab.md)
-Operation to create or update a lab resource.
+Operation to create a lab resource.

 ### [New-AzLabServicesLabPlan](New-AzLabServicesLabPlan.md)
 Operation to create or update a Lab Plan resource.